Pickleball

 If anything changes, the ball direction or the Blocker from the opponent's team takes the ball, then roles are changed for your team.
 Then, the Blocker becomes the Workhorse, the Workhorse becomes the Blocker, and so on.

-Understanding the Blocker/Workhorse method and how it helps to remove confusion on the court for you and your partner will effectively enable you to keep you and your partner in the best position to defend 100% of your court.
+Understanding the Blocker/Workhorse method and how it helps to remove confusion on the court for you and your partner will effectively enable you to keep yourself and your partner in the best position to defend 100% of your court.

 There are 4 players on the court, all up at the NVZ.
 Players on the 'near' side dink cross-court then straight ahead, playing 2 against 1.

-The Workhorse player hits a ball cross-court wide so the "workhorse on the opponents' team" resets in front of themself.
+The Workhorse player hits a cross-court ball wide, so the "workhorse on the opponents' team" resets in front of themself.

 We want the reset to bounce so the players can move to their new positions.
 For example, suppose the ball doesn't bounce, and the opponent can hit the 'open' area of the court in the middle.
 In that case, it is to drive home the point that the Blocker plays slightly ahead of their Workhorse partner and that they are playing 2 against 1 as much as possible so that each knows their role and can respond to the opponents' shots appropriately.